This post may contain affiliate links. Please read our disclosure policy.

 Talk about a soup to cozy up with on a cold day!!!!
-This just pushes all the right buttons: hearty, cozy, deep in flavor, and the perfect leftovers.
+This Instant Pot Lamb Stew pushes all the right buttons: hearty, cozy, deep in flavor, and the perfect leftovers.

 It’s no surprise that I absolutely love the flavor of lamb meat.
 It has a distinctive taste that regular beef just doesn’t have and makes any dish immediately taste more elevated and unique, in my opinion.
-This stew has such a beautiful combination of flavor to make it rich and comforting: red wine, a little tomato, lots of herbs, some veggies and of course the star of the show: the lamb.
+This Instant Pot Lamb Stew has such a beautiful combination of flavor to make it rich and comforting: red wine, a little tomato, lots of herbs, some veggies and of course the star of the show: the lamb.

 If you are a stew person, this is one to put on the top of your list to try.
 It’s just so dang fabulous!

 For more crockpot and Instant Pot recipes, check out this recipe round-up.

 Instant Pot Lamb Stew